jujhars13/k8s-kind-load-testing/README.md

 ### Stretch goals

+- split CI into separate jobs for more modularity
 - [ ] Setup some observability
     - [ ] deploy prom+grafana into cluster
     - [ ] surface container stats using `cadvisor`